Khurrum1/Wifisecurity/README.md

 Uncovers hidden SSIDs by monitoring probe responses from the same access point, these probe responses contain the SSID, which will be uncovered.

 **deauth.py**
-A broadcast deauthentication attack tool which disconnects a client access point (access point) pair.
+A broadcast deauthentication attack tool which disconnects a client AP (access point) pair.
 The access point will send packets to all connected clients.